MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Azure Front Door Premium supports private endpoints, enabling traffic to flow from the internet directly onto Azure virtual networks.
 This would eliminate the need of using public IPs on the VNet for making the backends accessible via Azure Front Door Premium.

-- Azure Front Door relies on health probes and backend health endpoints (URLs) that are called on an interval basis to return a HTTP status code reflecting if the backend is operating normally, with an HTTP 200 (OK) response reflecting a healthy status.
+- Azure Front Door relies on health probes and backend health endpoints (URLs) that are called on an interval basis to return an HTTP status code reflecting if the backend is operating normally, with an HTTP 200 (OK) response reflecting a healthy status.
 As soon as a backend reflects an unhealthy status, from the perspective of a certain edge node, that edge node will stop sending requests there.
 Unhealthy backends are therefore transparently removed from traffic circulation without any delay.

 - Supports HTTP/S protocols only.